-Carlon Brown was named the tournament's most outstanding player, in addition being named to the all-tournament.
+Carlon Brown was named the tournament's most outstanding player, in addition being named to the alltournament.
 Andre Roberson also earned all-tournament team had a superb sophomore year becoming the first CU player to average a double-double for the entire season (11.6 ppg., 11.1 rpg.) since Stephane Pelle (2001-02; 12.8 ppg., 10.8 rpg.).
-Roberson also became the 12th player in school history to lead the team in rebounding in back-to-back seasons, and just the third CU player to lead the team in rebounds, blocks, and steals in the same season, duplicating that feat during his freshman season.